-A structured approach for implementing cognitive rehabilitation with an emphasis on functional cognition
+A structured approach for implementing functional cognitive rehabilitation

 Overview of FCA